mallidimohan41297/jarvis-assistant/README.md

 ---

-## Star the Repository
+## Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project helpful or interesting, consider giving the repository a ⭐.
+It helps others discover the project and motivates future improvements.